 contributes a hilarious unbilled cameo

-Which brings me to Death Becomes Her’s strongest attribute: its cast.
-Streep, Hawn, and Willis—talented professionals all—had, at this stage in their careers, fallen into that movie star rut of delivering exactly what was expected of them, nothing more.
-Recent releases had shown each actor contributing reliable-but-unexceptional performances in so-so films.
+Which brings me to Death Becomes Her's most vital attribute: its cast.
+Streep, Hawn, and Willis—talented professionals all—had, at this stage in their careers, fallen into that movie star rut of delivering precisely what was expected of them, nothing more.
+A look back at their film output during this time reveals each actor contributing reliable-but-unexceptional performances in so-so films.
 Professional, journeyman-like performances devoid of either spark or surprise.

 But Death Becomes Her—in casting against type—taps into something fresh in each of them.
-With abandon they lose themselves in the outlandish, outsized characters they’re called upon to play, blowing away the cobwebs of predictability from their individual screen personas.
+With abandon, they lose themselves in the outlandish, outsized characters they're called on to play, blowing away the cobwebs of predictability from their individual screen personas.
 Together they form an unholy trinity of bad behavior while treating us to the liveliest, most unexpected, enjoyably over-the-top emoting of their careers.